Wolfgang Amadeus Mozart

-One of opera’s most beloved fables returns in a colorful, puppet-filled production by Tony Award–winner Julie Taymor’s colorful, puppet-filled production.
+One of opera’s most beloved fables returns, with Music Director Yannick Nézet-Séguin conducting Tony Award–winner Julie Taymor’s colorful, puppet-filled production.
 The cast of leading Mozarteans includes soprano Christiane Karg as Pamina, tenor Stanislas de Barbeyrac as Tamino, baritone Thomas Oliemans in his Met debut as Papageno, soprano Kathryn Lewek as the Queen of the Night, and bass Stephen Milling as Sarastro.
-Gustavo Dudamel conducts.
 This live cinema transmission is part of the Met’s award-winning Live in HD series, bringing opera to more than 2,200 theaters in more than 70 countries worldwide

 Buy tickets for Die Zauberflöte live in the opera house here.